chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 .. tag search

-Search indexes allow queries to be made for any type of data that is indexed by the Chef server, including data bags (and data bag items), environments, nodes, and roles.
+Search indexes allow queries to be made for any type of data that is indexed by the Chef Infra Server, including data bags (and data bag items), environments, nodes, and roles.
 A defined query syntax is used to support search patterns like exact, wildcard, range, and fuzzy.
-A search is a full-text query that can be done from several locations, including from within a recipe, by using the ``search`` subcommand in knife, the ``search`` method in the Recipe DSL, the search box in the Chef management console, and by using the ``/search`` or ``/search/INDEX`` endpoints in the Chef server API.
-The search engine is based on Apache Solr and is run from the Chef server.
+A search is a full-text query that can be done from several locations, including from within a recipe, by using the ``search`` subcommand in knife, the ``search`` method in the Recipe DSL, the search box in the Chef management console, and by using the ``/search`` or ``/search/INDEX`` endpoints in the Chef Infra Server API.
+The search engine is based on Apache Solr and is run from the Chef Infra Server.

 .. end_tag

 The ``/search`` endpoint allows nodes, roles, data bags, environments to be searched.
 This endpoint has the following methods: ``GET``.

-.. note:: At the end of every chef-client run, the node object is saved to the Chef server.
-From the Chef server, each node object is then added to the Apache Solr search index.
+.. note:: At the end of every Chef Infra Client run, the node object is saved to the Chef Infra Server.
+From the Chef Infra Server, each node object is then added to the Apache Solr search index.
 This process is asynchronous.
 By default, node objects are committed to the search index every 60 seconds or per 1000 node objects, whichever occurs first.

-.. note:: This endpoint does not have any ACL restrictions, which means it may be used by any user or client that is able to make the request to the Chef server.
+.. note:: This endpoint does not have any ACL restrictions, which means it may be used by any user or client that is able to make the request to the Chef Infra Server.

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The ``GET`` method is used to return a data structure that contains links to each available search index.
-By default, the ``role``, ``node``, ``client``, and ``data bag`` indexes will always be available (where the ``data bag`` index is the name of the data bag on the Chef server).
+By default, the ``role``, ``node``, ``client``, and ``data bag`` indexes will always be available (where the ``data bag`` index is the name of the data bag on the Chef Infra Server).
 Search indexes may lag behind the most current data at any given time.
 If a situation occurs where data needs to be written and then immediately searched, an artificial delay (of at least 10 seconds) is recommended.

 This method has no parameters.